Behind the Blog

 My hope with this blog is that I can achieve a sense of organized chaos that somewhat mirrors how it feels to be inside my head.
 To do this, I’ll be separating the posts into categories based on the type of writing.

-One category, which you can see at the top right, is recipes.
-I was never much of a baker until a little over a year ago when I decided to try to make sourdough bread.
+The first category is recipes (usually bread, but maybe I’ll branch out one day).
+I was never much of a baker until the summer of 2024 when I decided to try to make sourdough bread.
 I made my starter from scratch and never looked back.
 It’s now one of my favorite hobbies, and though I still have loads to learn, I’m excited to share my favorite recipes, tips, and tricks.

 The other posts are split into four categories: food for thought, essays, lists, and letters.
-Food for thought posts will be pretty much exactly what they sound like: shorter pieces meant to start conversation, stimulate thought, or let me reflect on something that’s been weighing on my mind.
-Essays will be longer pieces that I spend extra time curating.
-These could be research-oriented or more personal.
-Lists will be the most structured pieces and could be comprised of anything from food recommendations to travel itineraries to current favorite clichés.
-Finally, the letters category will contain short essays, rants, commentaries, or reflections written in letter format to the relevant parties.
+Food for thought posts will be pretty much exactly what they sound like: shorter pieces meant to start conversation, stimulate thought, or let me reflect on something that’s been on my mind.
+Essays are a little more varied; they may be short or on the longer side; they could be research-oriented or more personal.
+You won’t know exactly what you’re going to get until you get it.
+Lists will be the most structured pieces and could be comprised of anything from food recommendations to travel itineraries to current favorite cliches.
+If it can be in bullet point-form, it’ll be a list.
+Finally, the letters category will contain rants, commentaries, or reflections written in letter format, just to keep things interesting.

-If you enjoy exercising your brain, reflecting on life, or casually baking, this blog may be the place for you.
+If you enjoy exercising your brain, reflecting on life, chatting about God, or casually baking, this blog may be the place for you.
 I hope you’ll stick around; it might just give you a new perspective.